eln0ty/memory-forensics-writeup/README.md

 Solve:-

 Did you heard about **Master file table**?
-This hold information about all files and the directories in the NNTFS system, this includes the record number.
+This hold information about all files and the directories in the NTFS system, this includes the record number.
 For more about mft information look at [here](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table).

 `mftparser` plug-in can do our job.